raokarthik74/Discovery/README.md

 **Disclaimer**

-"Ticketmaster" and Ticketmaster logo, Ticketmaster API are copyrights of Ticketmaster®.
-The usage is for educational purposes.
+"Ticketmaster", Ticketmaster logo and Ticketmaster API are copyrights of Ticketmaster®.
+The usage here is for educational/non commercial purposes.